guyleonard/evomics_2019/README.md

 # evomics.org 2019
 Instructions and notes for creating the Virtual Machines for the evomics.org Workshops 2019.
-The final version will be stored as an Amazon Machine Image.
+The final versions will be stored as a set of Amazon Machine Images (AMIs).

 # 2019 Workshops (Genomics & Phylogenomics)
 We will be using the latest Ubuntu Linux LTS as our initial VM, in this case: [ami-053295bb822a154ba](https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-053295bb822a154ba) which is the 'us-east-1' copy of Ubuntu Bionic Beaver 18.04 LTS.